FREQUENTLY ASKED QUESTIONS

 ready to move up to the next level.
 To move from novice to the age group

 level, coaches will look for proficiency in all four strokes, moderate

 endurance and proper technique.
 To move from the age group to senior

 development level a coach will look at a swimmer's meet times and for the

 ability to maintain their endurance for a longer period of time.

 Swimmer's who start out

-with the novice group should be ready to move up to age group within 6-12
+with the novice group should be ready to move up within 6-12

 months, depending upon the number of practices attended and swimmer's

 It is important